-Back in the city we walked the cobbled streets of affluent Beacon Hill.
-It is a leafy suburb with regal terraced apartments and exclusive English pubs.
+My favorite neighborhood to explore in Boston is historic and affluent Beacon Hill.
+It is a leafy suburb with regal terraced apartments, cobbled streets, and exclusive English pubs.

 The most iconic green space in the city is the centrally located Boston Common.
-The Common is the oldest city park in the USA and encompasses a sprawling 50 acres of land that includes walking paths, a duck pond, memorial statues, a bandstand and baseball fields.
-I loved these cute duckling statues following their mother.
+The Common is the oldest city park in the USA and encompasses a sprawling 50 acres of land that includes walking paths, a duck pond, memorial statues, a bandstand, and baseball fields.

 With the fall foliage and with the background of handsome stone buildings it was quite beautiful.
 I definitely think the best time to visit Boston is fall – the fall foliage everywhere is so stunning.

-And you should definitely visit Boston in fall – I hope this Weekend in Boston Itinerary helps you plan your own fall trip there.
+And you should definitely visit Boston in the fall – I hope this Boston Itinerary helps you plan your own fall trip there.